marcuslin/hb/README.md

 PhantomJS
 ---
-* Using pahntomJS to handle some of the javascript part while crawling,
+* Using pahntomJS to handle some of the javascript part while crawling

-  `brew install phantomjs`.
+  `brew install phantomjs`

 API
 ---